aokolnychyi/data-structures-min/README.md

 #### Notes

 - Red-Black Trees can be also implemented in a purely functional manner.
+- Scala provides implementations of immutable sets and maps that use a red-black tree internally.
+Access them under the names ``TreeSet`` and ``TreeMap``.
+- Red-black trees are the standard implementation of ``SortedSet`` in Scala, because they provide an efficient iterator that returns all elements in sorted order ([source](http://docs.scala-lang.org/overviews/collections/concrete-immutable-collection-classes.html))
 - BST implementations usually really on implicits.

 #### Implementation